 The next two components are important at their younger ages but are not stressed.
 They are physical ability and psychological/emotional state.

 We know that psychological and physical development varies amongst individuals.
 The dominant player at a young age who is simply bigger, stronger, and faster will soon have the others around them mature and catch them physically.
-If this individual never developed the technical aptitude, then the player who developed the technique will, in the end, be a much better player.
+If this individual doesn't develop the technical aptitude, then the player who developed the technique will, in the end, be a much better player.

 In the world game, size doesn'tmatter.
 There is no stereotypical physique for a footballer.
 The two greatest players of the modern era have completely different physiques; Messi, who is 5’6”, and Ronaldo, who is 6’2”.
 At young ages, their emphasis on their development was technical and tactical.

 Psychological pertains to maturity and emotional levels and how they cope with stress during the game.
 This could be thought of as their “mental toughness.”
 How they handle the physical demands of the game, how they respond to adversity, do they stop when things go against them, or do they buckle down and elevate their play.

 Physical deals with speed, agility, balance, strength, power, and endurance.
 These two components are emphasized a bit more, starting at the U14 age groups, but we still focus on the technical and tactical elements of development.

 From a generalized view, this is the progression of MCSA's player development pathway:

 Note: There could be a situation in which a Grassroots player could move directly onto a Select Team.